 Cutting a Roast (or Similar) into Jerky Strips

-This is my usual way of making jerky.
+This has become my usual way of making jerky.
 Often, the most affordable way to buy quality lean beef by cost/weight is with a roast.
 This requires lots of cutting, but isn’t too difficult.
 Especially once you get a little practice.
-The upside is that you’ll have total control over shape, size, and thickness.
+The upside is that you’ll have total control over shape, size, and thickness of the jerky.
 Trim your muscle meat to remove any visible fat.
 Slice into small evenly sized strips.
 Marinate using dog-friendly ingredients (optional) and dehydrate as above.
 If your dogs are like mine, you’ll be heavily supervised throughout.

 Taking a Shortcut with Schnitzel

 Prefer a shortcut?
-Schnitzel cuts are super thin and very lean.
+Schnitzel cuts of beef are super thin and very lean.
 They’re an absolute breeze to cut into strips, no freezing required.
-Unless, of course, you find a great sale and are stocking up for future jerky making.
+Unless, of course, you find a great sale and are stocking up on meat for future jerky making.
 They are usually lean, so there’s no trimming or waste; however, based on our local prices it’s still usually more cost efficient for us to cut a roast.
 Ignoring the extra effort, of course.

 DIY Homemade Jerky Treats for Dogs: Nibble Nuggets

-This style of dehydrated treat works well for meats that are harder to source, trim, slice into long lean strips.
-I find it works particularly well for lamb.
+This style of dehydrated treat works well for meats that are harder to source, trim, and slice into long lean strips.
+I find this works particularly well for lamb jerky dog treats.
 It’s actually lamb in the photo below instead of beef.
 Trim your muscle meat to remove any visible fat.
 Chop into small evenly sized nuggets.
 Marinate using dog-friendly ingredients (optional) and dehydrate as above.

 DIY Homemade Jerky Treats for Dogs: Jerky Sizzlers

-Cat be bother with all that cutting?
+Can’t be bothered with cutting?
 You can skip the cutting all together and buy lean meat in pre-cut sizzle steak style.
 Marinate using dog-friendly ingredients (optional) and dehydrate.
 This style of treat is quick, convenient, and the dogs absolutely love them!
 These large flat treats are space-hogs on the dehydrating rack, but they dehydrate quite quickly.
 Stir fry-strips and diced beef can also be no-cut alternatives, but these are rarely available in our local shops and very pricey compared to cutting your own strips or nuggets, as above.